Free Shipping | 30 Day Returns | Mix & Match Sitewide

 GENERAL RISK OF LOSS

-We are not able to resolve shipping problems after delivery since it is out of our hands and the carrier has chain of custody.
-Once the carrier picks up the order, they are responsible for delivering to the address.
+We are not able to resolve shipping problems after delivery since it is out of our hands and the carrier has the chain of custody.
+Once the carrier picks up the order, they are responsible for delivering it to the address.

-While we’ll do all we can to ensure your order is delivered on time, we are not responsible for shipping delays caused by circumstances outside of our control (such as but not limited to: bad weather, strike, carrier rescheduling, natural disaster, or incorrect shipping address).
+While we’ll do all we can to ensure your order is delivered on time, we are not responsible for shipping delays caused by circumstances outside of our control (such as, but not limited to: bad weather, strike, carrier rescheduling, natural disaster, or incorrect shipping address).

 If a product has been delivered but still has not been received at the delivery address, we recommend contacting the shipping carrier to track down the location of the package.